grochmal/configs/media/README.md

     [ /Page 6 /View [/FitH 220] /Title (The third thing) /OUT pdfmark [ /PageMode /UseOutlines /DOCVIEW pdfmark

+Also, ghostscript tries to guess page orientation from the text on it.
+It performs the orientation of each page in this manner but we can force a different behaviour:

+    -dAutoRotatePages=/None        # don't try to rotate any page -dAutoRotatePages=/All         # rotate all pages according to the majority -dAutoRotatePages=/PageByPage  # the default

 Therefore a decent way to convert books and papers should be

     gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite \